Cheapest Car of the Week

 For such a small car, the Skoda Citigo has a surprisingly practical interior that’s spacious enough to carry you and your three best mates.
 Inexpensive to buy and run and simple to drive, the Skoda Citigo easily tops this list of cheap first cars.

 The Volkswagen Polo is a small car that’s comfortable to drive and has a spacious, plush interior.
-Once you've passed your test, the VW Polo feels big and secure enough for you not to feel intimidated on the motorway.
-Factor in carwow discounts and it should prove to be an excellent cheap first car.
+Once you've passed your test, the VW Polo feels big and secure enough for you not to be intimidated on the motorway.
+Factor in carwow discounts and it should prove to be an excellent cheap first car and one that won Little Legend award at carwow’s 2018 Car of the Year Awards.

 The Ford Fiesta ticks many of the best cheap first car boxes.
 It’s relatively cheap to insure, it’s economical and is packed with high-tech kit that young drivers will love.
 Keep an on carwow discounts to make sure you buy your first car at the best possible price.